VOL. 5: AUGUST 29TH-31ST

 Summer Camp for Grown Ups is a not-for-profit annual event hosted by a working vegetable and flower farm (SisterLand, yours truly) in an effort to build community among radical adults.

 It’s the product of hundreds of hours of work, starting in winter and culminating in a single weekend each Summer.
-There are 4-5 working staff, up to a dozen volunteers, 30+ guests and educators, multiple chefs, and an around-the-clock medic on hand.
+There are 4-5 working staff, up to a dozen volunteers, 30+ guests and educators, multiple chefs, and a medic… and every one of us is here to have a good time.

 Every year, we try to find ways to keep Camp affordable and accessible to the folks who love it and need it most.
-To that end, we have a crew of amazing fundraising volunteers hosting auctions, directing community donations and work/trade agreements, and thinking ahead years into the future.
 We want to be able to pay our staff responsibly, pay our cooks, pay our suppliers, pay our educators and makers… but we really do rely on community support to keep us going.
+Thanks to Camp alumni and to donors at this year’s Pride Picnic, we were able to offer scholarships to every applicant who asked!

 The alternative—simply charging the true cost or even upcharging to make a profit—is unconscionable to us.
 This would limit attendance to a privileged few, and we’re simply not interested in hosting a glamping farm stay for the rich.
 We said what we said.

 So!
-Be kind, be patient, try to orient yourself within the larger whole, and be ready to meet (and fall in love with) humans as eager for accessible, radical community as you are.
+Be sweet, be patient, try to orient yourself within the larger whole, and be ready to meet (and fall in love with) humans as eager for accessible, radical community as you are.

 The Volume Four Schedule:

 What could be wrong about starting your day with a farm breakfast and baby goats?
 Or feasting on a four course farm-to-farm banquet with all of your new friends?
 Sunday is about strengthening bonds (and getting each others’ phone numbers.)
-At 4pm, we’ll take our class photo and release you back into the real world. 🙃
+At 4pm, we’ll take our class photo and release you back into the real world.
+You’ll be tired.
+You’ll be stinky.
+You’ll be radicalized.
+You’ll be reeling from all of the fun.

 ADVICE FOR CAMPERS